TechMaverik/Jac_Ai/README.md

-# Account_AI
+# Jacob_AI
-Keep track of personal expenses with expense prediction system
+Jacob AI is your personal AI Accountant which track of personal expenses with expense prediction system.